Saurabh Netravalkar

-Saurabh Naresh Netravalkar (born 16 October 1991) is an Indian-born American cricketer who has captained the United States team.
+Saurabh Naresh Netravalkar (born October 16, 1991) is an American cricketer and software engineer who plays for the United States team.
 He is a left-arm medium-fast bowler who represented the India under-19 team.
-He made his first-class debut for Mumbai in the 2013–14 Ranji Trophy on 22 December 2013.
-He made his List A debut on 27 February 2014, for Mumbai in the 2013–14 Vijay Hazare Trophy.
+He made his first-class debut for Mumbai in the 2013–14 Ranji Trophy on December 22, 2013.
+He made his List A debut on February 27, 2014, for Mumbai in the 2013–14 Vijay Hazare Trophy.

+Netravalkar is presently working for Oracle, and is on a H-1B visa.
+According to his LinkedIn profile, he currently works for Oracle as a principal member of technical staff (PMTS).

-Early life
+Early life and education

-Netravalkar, a software engineer, is an alumnus of Sardar Patel Institute of Technology, Mumbai and Cornell University.
-He is working for Oracle.
+Netravalkar was born in Mumbai, India to Goan parents from Netravali.
+He studied at Sardar Patel Institute of Technology and later at Cornell University.
+He moved to United States in 2015 to pursue a master's degree in computer science at Cornell University.
+His strong academic credentials and keen interest in cricket helped him develop a player-analysis app CricDecode.
+As he finished graduate school, Netravalkar was offered a job by Oracle in San Francisco.